What you need to know about this weekend’s Ohio Sales Tax Holiday

 - sunglasses

-However, some non-traditional items are on the tax free list put out but the Ohio Department of Taxation:
+However, some non-traditional items are on the tax free list put out by the Ohio Department of Taxation:

 - lab coats